Actively Recruiting

 • Negative CMV serology

-• B cell depleting or monoclonal antibody therapy within 6 months prior to enrollment
+• B cell depleting or monoclonal antibody therapy within 6 months

 • History of sickle cell disease or systemic amyloidosis

-• Moderate to severe lung function abnormalities
+• Moderate to severe lung function impairment

-• Treatment with investigational agents within 4 weeks prior to screening
+• Treatment with investigational agents within 4 weeks

-• Pregnant, breastfeeding, or planning pregnancy during study follow-up
+• Pregnant, breastfeeding, or planning pregnancy during study

 AI-Screening